-At the current stage in the design process, our goal is moving both the battery and controller board onto the exoskeleton itself.
+Our goal was to move both the battery and PCB onto the exoskeleton itself.
 Currently, the battery, microcontroller, and PCB controlling the exoskeleton are mounted on a belt that the user must wear while operating.
 This system is sufficient for a physical therapy or testing environment, but the final design will need to be capable of operating under everyday use.
-A new battery must be selected as well, as the new motor has a higher power draw, and the power life of the system will need to be extended.
+A new battery had to be selected as well.
+The new motor has a higher power draw, and the power life of the system needed to be extended.